Fossil Rim Wildlife Center: History

 The center was first an exotic herding ranch acquired by a Texan businessman from the oil industry named Tom Mantzel.
 He bought the ranch in 1973 and renamed it Fossil Rim Wildlife Ranch.
 The project was at first a weekend retreat for Mantzel, but it soon became a full-time occupation.
 Concerned by the extinction of species, Mantzel started experimenting with breeding endangered species in 1982 with Grévy's zebras.
 Fossil Rim was the first ranch to participate in the Species Survival Plan, an initiative partnered with the Association of Zoos and Aquariums (AZA), and their success with zebras prompted the association to continue its work with Fossil Rim.

 Mantzel decided to open the zoo to the public in 1984; with the oil crash, he was in dire need of funding to continue his breeding program.
 With a small team, he built a road along the 1,400 acres of land and opened a snack bar and a souvenir shop.
-He also brought a few more animals to bring in the public, Grant’s zebras, ostriches, and reticulated giraffes.
+He also brought a few more animals to bring in the public: Grant's zebras, ostriches, and reticulated giraffes.

 A volunteer program was developed to help with the visits, and the park started his education mission.
-In 1985, more endangered species were brought to the ranch, African scimitar-horned oryx.
-At that time the park got permission from the U.S. government to import cheetah for a breeding program, one of the most successful projects of the center.
-But even with the success, the maintenance costs were still too high, and in 1987 Mantzel start looking for partners.
+In 1985, more endangered species were brought to the ranch, including the scimitar-horned oryx.
+At that time the park got permission from the U.S. government to import cheetahs for a breeding program, which became one of the most successful projects of the center.
+But even with the success, the maintenance costs were still too high, and in 1987 Mantzel started looking for partners.

 Jim Jackson and Krystyna Jurzykowski were looking for a venture to engage themselves in conservation, planning to open a marine park in Martinique.
 Learning that they were seeking information from the Fossil Rim Ranch, Mantzel approached the couple to ask them if they would be interested in partnering with him to save the park, giving operational funds for the park.
 But seeing foreclosure as imminent, they decided to buy the ranch, which became the Fossil Rim Wildlife Center on May 7, 1987.

 Areas

-Fossil Rim's property covers 1800 acres of hill country topography including rolling hills, limestone deposits, and wooded and open land.
+Fossil Rim's property covers 1800 acres of hill-country topography including rolling hills, limestone deposits, and wooded and open land.
 In addition to providing habitat for the facility's animals, this land is also used for hay production and the protection of native Texas flora and fauna.
 The property is divided into several pastures, some of which guests have the opportunity to travel through on tours.
 The areas include: